BobWritesCode/squadup_frontend/README.md

 Design an interactive Full-Stack application using HTML, CSS and advanced JavaScript.
 The application will include a front-end repository and a backend repository.

 Main technologies that need to be used:
-HTML, CSS, JavaScript (React),Python (Django) and a relational database (recommending MySQL or Postgres).
+HTML, CSS, JavaScript (React), Python (Django) and a relational database (recommending MySQL or Postgres).

 [🔝](#14-table-of-contents)